mattermost/docs/source/upgrade/upgrading-mattermost-server.rst

   - If you don't know its location, open the System Console and go to **Environment > File Storage**, then read the value in **Local Storage Directory**.
   - Paths are relative to the ``mattermost`` directory.
 For example, if the local storage directory is ``./data/`` then the absolute path is ``{install-path}/mattermost/data``.
 - **Database disk space**: If you're upgrading a Mattermost deployment on the same server as your database, we recommend that you have sufficient disk space available.
-Double your database size should be sufficient, but more is always better.
+Doubling your database size should be sufficient, but more is always better.

 Upgrade Mattermost Server
 --------------------------